Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Examples

 Hence, using Eqs.\eqref{intschw} and \eqref{extschw} at some radius $r_H\leq R$, one finds for $\left[\phi\right]_{\pm}$ and $\left[\mathcal A\right]_{\pm}$ the following results

-From the equations above, one verifies that if the matching is performed at a radius $r_H=R$, one obtains $\left[\phi\right]_\pm=\left[\mathcal A\right]_\pm=0$, which in turn implies by Eq.\eqref{jclrsiischw} that $\bar \mu=\bar p=\bar\Pi=0$, i.e., the matching is smooth, although we note that this is only a particular case of a much wider class of possible outcomes.
+From the equations above, it is clear that if the matching is performed at a radius $r_H=R$, one obtains $\left[\phi\right]_\pm=\left[\mathcal A\right]_\pm=0$, which in turn implies by Eqs.\eqref{jcLRS-Iischw} that $\bar \mu=\bar p=\bar\Pi=0$, i.e., the matching is smooth.
+However, we note that this is only a particular case of a much broader class of possible outcomes.
 Indeed, in general, $r_H\neq R$ and the matching features a thin shell.

-From the last of Eq.\eqref{jclrsiischw}, one verifies that this condition is identically satisfied, with $\left[p\right]_\pm=-p\left(r_H\right)$.
+One can also verify that the last equation of Eqs.\eqref{jcLRS-Iischw} is always identically satisfied if $\left[p\right]_\pm=-p^-\left(r_H\right)$.
 In particular, when the matching is performed at $r_H=R$, one has $p\left(r_H\right)=0$ and thus $\left[p\right]_\pm=0$.
-One thus concludes that the particular case for a smooth matching corresponds to a situation for which the pressure is continuous across the hypersurface $H$.
+Thus, one concludes that the case for a smooth matching corresponds to a situation where the pressure is continuous across the hypersurface $H$.